Rejoice in hope, be patient in tribulation, be constant in prayer. (Romans 12:12)

 Yes, we can hold onto hope because even without that advance “snapshot,” we know Who holds the future.

-In Your Word
+In His Word

 May the God of hope fill you with all joy and peace in believing so that by the power of the Holy Spirit you may abound in hope.
 Romans 15:13 (ESV)